 Phase 3: The non-franchise franchise model: Licensing

 First, a Keep Safe Care Affiliate license will cost significantly less than purchasing a traditional franchise.
-The traditional franchising model presently involves paying a franchise fee of between $100,000 and $250,000 per location, and a monthly royalty of between 4% to 6% of gross revenues, along with additional advertising fee assessed of between 2% to 4% of a franchisee’s gross revenues.
+The traditional franchising model presently involves paying a franchise fee of between $50,000 and $125,000 per location, and a monthly royalty of between 4% to 6% of gross revenues, along with additional advertising fees assessed at between 2% to 4% of a franchisee’s gross revenues.
 Across the 97 franchisors in the US, these fees are 8% of gross revenues on average.
-As an alternative, the Keep Safe Care model instead sells a software license for $7,500 and then charges a small monthly fee of $1,000 to $3,500.
+As an alternative, the Keep Safe Care model instead sells a software license for $5,0000 and location license between $10,000 and $15,000; and then charges a small monthly fee of $1,000 to $3,500 based on the size of a franchisee’s 30-day census.
 Essentially, a Keep Safe Care Affiliate licensee receives the same service as with another other franchisor, but with substantially lower startup costs and lower recurring royalty payments.
 In addition to reducing costs associated with purchasing a private duty franchise, operational cost savings generated using the Keep Safe Care Direct system will also apply for Keep Safe Care Affiliates.
-These Affiliates will be able to differentiate themselves in the marketplace by paying their caregivers more, matching Careseeker’s needs with caregiver’s abilities and location, and operating a private duty agency with one half the overhead of a traditional franchised agency.
+These Affiliates will be able to differentiate themselves in the marketplace by paying their caregivers more (we call it The 2/3 Rule®), matching Careseeker’s needs with caregiver’s abilities and location, and operating a private duty agency with one half the overhead of a traditional franchised agency.
 On top of that, these affiliates will be able to operate with fewer employees and be able to make 25% to 50% more in profits in comparison with traditional franchises.
 The number one difficulty in running a private duty agency: caregiver recruitment, curation, management, scheduling, and payroll, will be offloaded and automated by the Keep Safe Care Direct software.
 This will allow Keep Safe Care affiliates to focus more on marketing for new careseekers and less on chasing caregivers.

 Putting it altogether